orenazad/Render-Tracker/README.md

    2. An ideal solution doesn't require the user going out of it's way to use new functionality.I wanted Render Tracker to be a seamless solution, and adding another button wouldn't be inline with that goal.

 2. Check the Render Queue on a regular interval and update the database as needed.
-   1. My concern was this wasn't a *performance-concious* approach and wanted to avoid constantly querying the render queue to avoid any performance impact they may have caused.
+   1. My concern was this wasn't a *performance-conscious* approach and wanted to avoid constantly querying the render queue to avoid any performance impact they may have caused.

  I used `performance.now()` to measure the execution time for checking the render queue and ran many different benchmarks and tests in order to determine the kind of impact (if any) they may have had.
-There was no measurable performance impact and the functions ran in an infinitesimaly small amount of time.
+There was no measurable performance impact and the functions ran in an infinitesimally small amount of time.
 After thought and input from frequent After Effects users, I decided it was an acceptable decision to regularly check the queue.
 However, I kept `renderAndUpdate()` to be used when remotely starting renders.

  ```js
  async function checkRQChange() {